 Infinity’s construction management at-risk (CMAR) portfolio totals more than $300 million.
-Our largest CMAR project is $32 million.
-In 2018 more than 59% of our volume is being completed under CMAR contracts with an average project value of $5.1 million.
+Our largest CMAR contract is $68 million.
+In 2019 more than 61% of our volume was CMAR contracts with an average project value of $5.1 million.
 Infinity contracts as a CMAR on both public and private projects.
-Our experience includes several construction management contracting variants including Integrated Project Design as well as Agency Construction Management.
+Our experience includes several projects completed under the Integrated Project Design construction management variant.

 Under Construction Management At-Risk (CMAR), we join the Project Team before design is complete.
 We prefer early involvement because it allows us to share best practices and lessons learned from previous projects.
 Our thorough preconstruction planning shields clients from budget and schedule risks.

-As such, we take a leadership role in fostering daily communication between both the design and construction process as well as between the OACM partners.
-Under CMAR, all project data is available on a 100% open-book basis so that the Owner can account for every dollar.
+We take a leadership role in fostering daily communication between the OACM partners.
+We make all project data available on a 100% open-book basis so that the Owner can account for every dollar.

-Infinity’s in-house Pre-Construction Services department of six-full-time professionals develops budget estimates and tracks project costs from conceptual design through final construction.
+Infinity’s in-house Pre-Construction Services department of five full-time professionals develops budget estimates and tracks project costs from conceptual design through final construction.
 The deliverables they produce for any given project may include:

 - Collaborating with the Architect(s) to complete early bid packages (for example, foundations and steel) to minimize winter weather protection costs and schedule delays, as necessary.